How can I profitably invest in Batumi apartments with a budget under $100,000 for rental income or resale?

 What are the key financial and legal considerations for foreign investors buying property in Batumi?

-Ownership Rights: Georgia offers unrestricted property ownership to foreigners with identical rights as citizens—no residency requirements, no ownership restrictions, and straightforward registration through the Public Registry.
+Ownership Rights: A Batumi apartment investment is legally straightforward for foreigners.
+Georgia offers unrestricted property ownership to foreigners with identical rights as citizens—no residency requirements, no ownership restrictions, and straightforward registration through the Public Registry.
 Agricultural land has different restrictions, but residential and commercial properties are fully accessible.

 Currency and Fund Transfer: Georgia’s banking system accepts international transfers, though compliance requirements are strict.
 Many investors use licensed crypto exchange services like Werty to convert holdings to usable currency within Georgia, avoiding international transfer complexities.
 Ensure all purchase funds have clear source documentation for anti-money laundering compliance.